Larsvanderlaan/causalGLM-depreciated-/README.md

 That is, we only assume the user specified parametric model (at the exponential scale) for the relative risk of Y with respect to A.

-This is equivalent to assuming the poisson-type regression model E[Y|A,W] = E[Y|A=0,W] exp(log RR(W)) = E[Y|A=0,W] RR(W),
+This is equivalent to assuming the log-linear regression model E[Y|A,W] = E[Y|A=0,W] exp(log RR(W)) = E[Y|A=0,W] RR(W),
 where log RR(W) is parametric and E[Y|A=0,W] is the background/placebo outcome model which is unspecified and learned using machine-learning.